pnbarbeito/bc250-arch/README.md

 # BC-250 Arch - AMD BC-250 enable hardware acceleration for Arch-based Linux

-This repository contains an automated installation script to enable hardware acceleration and gaming capabilities for the AMD BC-250 Bitcoin mining blade on Arch-based Linux distributions (Manjaro, EndeavourOS, Garuda, ArcoLinux, Artix, etc.).
+This repository contains an automated installation script to enable hardware acceleration and gaming capabilities for the AMD BC-250 Bitcoin mining blade on Arch-based Linux distributions (Manjaro, EndeavourOS, Garuda, etc.).

 ## 🎯 Purpose